“The greatest legacy we can leave our children is happy memories”-Og Mandino

 Sadly, Langtang valley was heavily affected by the 2015 earthquake in Nepal wiping out the entire valley completely.
 The earthquake took the lives of 175 villagers, 27 local tourism staffs and 41 foreign trekkers, summing up 243 in total which was very heart-breaking news.

 For several years, the trekking trails were still holding the potential threats of landslides which resulted in a decrease in tourists.
-However, over the years, Langtang valley is once again back, attracting good numbers of visitors.
-Teahouses and lodges have been once again rebuilt & are opened to fulfill the fooding & lodging for the trekkers.
+However, over the years, Langtang valley is once again back-Teahouses and lodges have been once again rebuilt & are opened to fulfill the fooding & lodging for the trekkers.

 The local people have got supported by many organizations to withstand the losses.
 As a matter of fact, tourism is also one of them to support their lives in the future.